Brian-Baros/SarahMemory/README.md

 - `SarahMemoryCognitiveCompass.py`
   - Turns Yin/Yang into a **TriForce** of governance , At first I was thinking of 3 areas of Governance,
   - Then I Realized there a piece missing and this is how SarahMemoryCognitiveCompass.py was created.
-  -   : (Author Note) Yes I grew up as a gamer and yes that's a Legend of Zelda Referrence, but if it works it works right, well it works.
+  -   : (Author Note) Yes I grew up as a gamer and yes that's a Legend of Zelda Reference, but if it works it works right, well it works.
 ![SarahMemory Meme](documents/a_digital_illustration_inspired_by_the_legend_of_z.png)
 ---
 ## **📅 March 30th-31st, 2026 — Introducing SMGET (SarahMemory Governed Execution Technology)**
-= To keep a system safe and still be able to allow an AI to execute on top of a current existing OS layer like Windows or Linux, SMGET allows for safe execution though heavy goverance, and safety protocols, SMGET in combination with the Cognitive file system, allow no hallucinations, stronger reasoning, and safer outputs, preventing the AI to accidently drift, malform, or delete files without User Auth.
+= To keep a system safe and still be able to allow an AI to execute on top of a current existing OS layer like Windows or Linux, SMGET allows for safe execution though heavy governance, and safety protocols, SMGET in combination with the Cognitive file system, allow no hallucinations, stronger reasoning, and safer outputs, preventing the AI to accidentally drift, malform, or delete files without User Auth.
 Five New Files added to Core System are as follow:
 - `SarahMemoryAssuranceGate.py`
 - `SarahMemoryOperatorCore.py`
 - `SarahMemorySafetyPolicies.py`
-- `SarahMemorySecurityGoverner.py`
+- `SarahMemorySecurityGovernor.py`
 - `SarahMemoryTrustRegistry.py`

 ![SarahMemory SMGET](documents/SMGET.png)